KamilHanna/AMMF/README.md

 # AMMF
-this repository features laboratories from the Advanced Mathematical Models in Finance  course.
+this repository features laboratories and the final project from the Advanced Mathematical Models in Finance  course.